What is heroin?

 What are the effects?

-Heroin produces a ‘rush’ within seconds of injecting or smoking it, or up to about 5 minutes if it’s snorted.
+Heroin produces a ‘rush’ within seconds of injecting or smoking it.
+If snorted, it takes about 5 minutes to feel the effects.
 The effects of heroin can last for approximately 3–5 hours.

 Effects of heroin vary, but may include: